Lenny Dykstra: Philadelphia Phillies

 Dykstra was initially upset over the trade since he enjoyed playing in New York, but Phillies fans loved him and he soon became a fan favorite there as well.
 He was known for his trademark cheek full of tobacco and hard-nosed play.
 With the Phillies, Dykstra's career was marked by incredible highs and lows.
 In 1990, he started the All-Star Game, led the league in hits and finished fourth in batting average, hitting over .400 as late as June.

 Dykstra's next two seasons were marred by injury.
 In 1991, he lost two months of playing time due to injuries sustained in an alcohol-related auto accident.
 In late August, he re-broke his collarbone in Cincinnati running into the outfield wall and missed the rest of the season.

 On Opening Day 1992, Dykstra was hit by a pitch that broke his hand.
 He played in just 145 of 324 possible games for the Phils in 1991 and 1992.

 It all came together again in 1993 for Dykstra and the Phillies.
 The team, which had been rebuilding since its last playoff appearance ten years before, when they won the 1983 pennant but lost the World Series to Baltimore, returned to the top of the National League East and won the pennant again.
 He played in 161 games, setting a then major league record with 773 plate appearances (overtaken in 2007 by Jimmy Rollins' 778 plate appearances).
 Despite being overlooked for the 1993 All-Star team he led the league in runs, hits, walks and at-bats, and was runner-up to the Giants' Barry Bonds in voting for NL Most Valuable Player.
-He led the Phillies into the World Series, which they lost to the defending World Series champion Toronto Blue Jays in six games.
-In the series, Dykstra batted .348 and hit four home runs, including two in a futile 15–14 loss at home in Game 4.
+He led the Phillies into the National League pennant, where he hit six total home runs, which tied the major league record for a postseason that was held by Bob Robertson (this record was tied but not surpassed until 2002).
+In the World Series, facing the defending World Series champion Toronto Blue Jays, Dykstra batted .348 and hit four home runs, including two in a futile 15–14 loss at home in Game 4.
+The Phillies lost the series in six games.

 In October 2015, Dykstra told Colin Cowherd that beginning in 1993, he paid a team of private investigators $500,000 to dig up dirt on MLB umpires.
 He used the information, he said, to leverage a more favorable strike zone during games.
 He said it was not a coincidence that he led the majors in walks in 1993, going from 40 in 392 plate appearances in 1992 to 129 in 773 plate appearances the following year.
 In 1994, Dykstra walked 68 times in 386 plate appearances.
 Dykstra's claim of blackmailing umpires was met with considerable skepticism.

 Dykstra went on to play in two more All-Star games, in 1994 and 1995.